 “[While] I aced the Entrance Exam and entered [UCLA] as a geography major with a 3.5 GPA,” he explains, “I decided to change to a Spanish major because of the travel opportunities, fiestas, and [las] Señoritas.”

-“We started adding skyscrapers in the mid to late 1960s, and there were more and more people coming each year.”
+“We started adding skyscrapers in Los Angeles in the mid to late 1960s, and there were more and more people coming each year.”

 Still, despite all the research and traveling that interpreting for the NSA required, did Roger continue playing chess and boxing for fun throughout this time?